-I who was never entitled to the privilege of immortality had seen my life tumbled within the dissolution of my hallucinatory confinement.
+I who was never entitled to the privilege of mortality had seen my life tumbled, within the dissolution of my hallucinatory confinement.

 There amidst the paravail miscreants and demigods waits the nubivagant Angel of Death.
-If there was visibly an infandous Abaddon, beyond that achromatic gloom that pervaded over the madness of this world that was substantially seen in provocation, then the aimless soul predestined bore witness to the actual existence of untamed terror.
+If there was visibly an infandous Abaddon, beyond that achromatic gloom that pervaded over the aimless madness of this world that was substantially seen in provocation, then my horrified eyes bore witness to the actual existence of untamed terror.

 The unspeakable presage aforementioned was to serve the forbidding purpose of the finality of my death.
 The abode of my last days was never to be eschewed, as was the indelible place of my execution.

 Therefore, what was to be remembered, and what should be known about me does not concern me.
 What has been lived in my life, I have since disclosed.

 But if there was, something I have omitted of my admission, then you will hark to the minacious words I professed.